 Start at home

 Speaking of home, you should also look at how you’ve outfitted your crib.
 Chances are if you’ve peppered your house with a certain style of decor, you love it.
 Take photos of a few of your favourite housewares and see what they all have in common.
-If you need help putting the puzzle together, you can always ask your planner for a helping hand (that’s what they’re there for!).
+If you need help putting the puzzle together, you can always ask your wedding planner for a helping hand (that’s what they’re there for!).

 Pick a few must-have pieces

 If you’ve already settled on a few of your wedding’s accents, use those to steer you in the right direction.
-Maybe you’ve gone ahead and ordered your dream lacy boho dress and you can’t stop lusting after that naked cake at your local bakery?
-It looks like a trendy rustic wedding may be in your future.
+Maybe you’ve gone ahead and ordered your dream lacy boho dress and you can’t stop lusting after that naked wedding cake at your local bakery?
+It looks like a trendy rustic wedding theme may be in your future.
 Or, maybe you can’t quit Googling Kim and Kanye’s flower wall and lusting after Balmain gowns?
 A glam Kardashian-esque wedding is probably in the cards for you.